How are special educational needs identified by schools and early years providers

 - widens the attainment gap

 The first response to such progress should be high quality teaching targeted at their areas of weakness.
-Evidence based interventions should be tried within the classroom or in small group withdrawal but delivered by well-trained staff and monitored closely by the class teacher.
-You can find out more, about what you can expect from your child's school in the Graduated Approach to Inclusion Framework
+Evidence based interventions should be tried within the early years setting, classroom or in small group withdrawal but delivered by well-trained staff and monitored closely by the class teacher or early years practitioner.
+You can find out more, about what you can expect from your child's early years setting or school in the Graduated Approach to Inclusion Framework.

-Where progress continues to be less than expected the class or subject teacher, working with the SENCO, should assess whether the child has SEN. The identification of SEN should be built into the overall approach to monitoring the progress and development of all pupils.
+Where progress continues to be less than expected the early years practitioner, class or subject teacher, working with the SENCO, should assess whether the child has SEN. The identification of SEN should be built into the overall approach to monitoring the progress and development of all pupils.

 Some SEN can be identified early and others become evident as children develop.
 Settings should listen to the concerns of parents/families who know their children best and use this information to add to the picture of the child or young person in that setting.
 Listening to children and young people can also be an important part of identifying need and is vital in providing the right provision to improve learning.